 Heart of Historic Mandarin Parking Lot

 12001 Mandarin Road (Lot is on the left, across street from Walter Jones Park at Mandarin Presbyterian WEST Campus)

 Jacksonville, FL 32223

 Free Parking.
 Reservations are required for all tours, and may be made same day if available.
-Please read our FAQ's before making your reservation.
 Tour is $60 per rider.
 Tour is $35 with your own bike, helmet, water and snacks.
-Helmets are required and may be rented for $5 with your own bike.
-Group discounts.
+Local resident, student, military, and group discounts..